MaterializeInc/materialize/doc/user/content/overview/materialize-cdc.md

   ]
   ```

-The schema above produces this changefeed:
+As an example, the schema above might produce this changefeed:

 ```
 {{"array":[{"data":{"id":5,"price":{"int":10}},"time":5,"diff":1}]}